Yuan-Meng/personal_website/content/posts/newgrads.md

 ---

 # New Grad Timeline
 Since last November, I regularly get questions about how to get data science jobs.
 I've hesitated to give advice because no advice applies to everyone.
-As more people ask, however, I want to write a post for those in my shoes: **(PhD) students applying to ML DS or product DS roles at tech companies through university recruiting.**
+As more people ask, however, I want to write a post for those in my shoes: **(PhD) students applying to machine learning or product DS roles at tech companies through university recruiting.**

 ## What's special about university recruiting
 Every year around August, you'll start to see openings with "New Grad", "University Grad", "Masters/PhD Graduate", etc. in job titles.
 Take advantage of them if you're a current student.
 University recruiting is special in several regards: